remult/remult/docs/tutorials/react/README.md

 Before you begin, make sure you have [Node.js](https://nodejs.org) installed. <!-- consider specifying Node minimum version with npm -->

 # Setup for the Tutorial
-This tutorial requires setting up a React project, an API server project and a few lines of code to add Remult.
+This tutorial requires setting up a React project, an API server project, and a few lines of code to add Remult.

 :::details TLDR: Follow these steps to skip the manual setup and dive straight into coding the app